Ursine colobus

-The ursine colobus (Colobus vellerosus), also known as the white-thighed colobus, Geoffroy's black-and-white colobus, or the white-thighed black-and-white colobus, is a species of primate in the family Cercopithecidae.
+The ursine colobus (Colobus vellerosus), also known as the white-thighed colobus, Geoffroy's black-and-white colobus, or the white-thighed black-and-white colobus, is a West African species of primate in the family Cercopithecidae.

 Description

 The ursine colobus is quite distinctive, with predominantly black fur and lacking a white mantle.
 They have a black and naked face which is surrounded by a thick white halo of fur.
 The ursine colobus is further characterized by white patches on the thighs which vary in width and length.
 Like other species of colobus, the babies are born with an all white fur coat, which starts to turn black at around three months of age.
 In contrast to other species of colobus, they have slender bodies and ischial callosities, a hard thickened area of skin on the buttocks that allows comfortable sitting on branches.
 It has an all white tail which is longer than the body.
 They weigh between 9.9 to 10.3 kg for males and 8.3 to 8.7 kg in females with a body length of is 61 to 66 cm in males and 61 to 64 cm in females.